dezem/SAK/SAK_64bit/liesmich_readme.txt

 Can now be split directly to the ?SD card over USB card reader.

 The archive bit is set automatically.

+** Merge NSP:
+Your splitted NSP only select the (00) file.
+All others are automatically selected.

 *** Converting NSP to XCI:
 only games supported